Vietnam, Ha Long Bay © guido da rozze

 The impact of Japanese and Chinese trade, French occupation and American intervention has had on obvious influence on Vietnam.
 These influences are readily apparent in the vivid legacy from different cultures evident in the character of its towns, as well as in the architecture and food.
 The quaint town of Hoi An, once a major trading port, boasts the perfectly preserved architectural influences of the Asian merchants from the north, while the broad leafy boulevards of the capital Hanoi and Ho Chi Minh City are reminiscent of France.

-Menus offer Chinese variations of spring rolls, steamed dumplings and noodles.
+Menus offer Chinese variations of spring rolls, steamed dumplings and noodles and visitors will have a wonderful variety of fragrant cusine to choose from on their trip ti Vietnam.
 Hue is the old imperial capital of Vietnam with its royal palaces and palatial mausoleums, and nearby the battle sites of the Demilitarised Zone (DMZ) are reminders of the brutality of war.

 Best time to visit Vietnam